KrzysztofMarciniak/Ark/README.md

 An **offline-ready, minimal package manager written entirely in C for managing user-installed software in `.ark/bin/` on [Simple-Linux](https://github.com/KrzysztofMarciniak/Simple-Linux).**

+why choose only use .ark?
+to make it incredibly easy to transport to other systems.

 ## What "offline-ready" means

 Ark is designed to work **without network access** after an initial setup phase: